uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {comment end}

-This chapter looked at two main kinds of formal language: the regular expression (RE) and the context-free [grammar](glossary.html#grammar) (CFG).
+This chapter looked at two main kinds of formal language: the regular expression (RE) and the context-free grammar (CFG).
 These typify the kinds of languages that are widely used in compilers and file processing systems.
 Regular expressions are good for finding simple patterns in a file, like identifiers, keywords and numbers in a program, or tags in an HTML file, or dates and URLs in a web form.
 Context-free grammars are good when you have nested structures, for example, when an expression is made up of other expressions, or when an "if" statement includes a block of statements, which in turn could be "if" statements, ad infinitum.
 There are more powerful forms of grammars that exist, the most common being context-sensitive grammars and unrestricted grammars, which allow you to have more than one non-terminal on the left hand side of a production; for example, you could have xAy {math}/to{math end} aBb, which is more flexible but a lot harder to work with.
-The relationships between the main kinds of grammars was described by the linguist Noam Chomsky, and is often called the :[Chomsky Hierarchy](glossary.htm#Chomsky Hierarchy) after him.
+The relationships between the main kinds of grammars was described by the linguist Noam Chomsky, and is often called the {glossary-definition term="Chomsky Hierarchy" definition="A hierarchy of four classifications of formal languages, ranging from simple regular expressions to very flexible (but computationally difficult) grammars."}
+{glossary-link term="Chomsky Hierarchy" reference-text="Formal languages"}Chomsky Hierarchy{glossary-link end}
+after him.

 There is a direct correspondence between the "machines" (such as the FSA) and languages (such as the Regular Expression), as each increasingly complex language needs the correspondingly complex machine to process it.
-For example, an FSA can be used to determine if the input matches a given Regular Expression, but a PDA is needed to match a [string](glossary.html#string) to a CFG.
+For example, an FSA can be used to determine if the input matches a given Regular Expression, but a PDA is needed to match a string to a CFG.
 The study of formal languages looks at these relationships, and comes up with ways to create the appropriate machines for a given language and vice versa.

 There are many tools available that will read in the specification for a language and produce another program to parse the language; some common ones are called "Lex" and "Flex" (both perform lexical anaylsis of regular expressions), "Yacc" ("yet another compiler compiler") and "Bison" (an improved version of Yacc).